 His work relates to philosophy in the moral and political sense, political history, political freedom, inequality, justice, political realism, philosophy of action, postcolonial issues, nationalist constructions, and the like.

-‘Radical Equality’ was Mr Kumar’s first book, and deals with the bonds between how freedom as a concept is seen from the point of view from religion, and how a system of democratic defiance and non-compliance came to be originated in response to the colonial rule, with a focus on how the concept of ‘authority’ has come to be viewed in the last two hundred years, and how this conception has changed over the years from a liberal and theological point of view.
+‘Radical Equality’ was Mr Kumar’s first book, and deals with the bonds between how freedom as a concept is seen from the point of view of religion and how a system of democratic defiance and non-compliance came to be originated in response to the colonial rule, with a focus on how the concept of ‘authority’ has come to be viewed in the last two hundred years, and how this conception has changed over the years from a liberal and theological point of view.

-‘Radical Equality’ received wide acclaim, and was included in the Indian Express’s list of the “fifteen most important books on politics and morality published” that year.
+‘Radical Equality’ received wide acclaim and was included in the Indian Express’s list of the “fifteen most important books on politics and morality published” that year.

 ‘Radical Equality’: Background, the Historical and Normative Contexts